Dynatrace/OneAgent-SDK/README.md

 InProcessLink inProcessLink = OneAgentSDK.createInProcessLink();
 ```

-The provided inProcessLink might be serialized outside the process.
-The InProcessLink must be used to start tracing where the async execution takes place:
+The provided inProcessLink must not serialized and can only be used inside the process, where it has been created.
+It must be used to start tracing where the async execution takes place:

 ```Java
 InProcessLinkTracer tracer = oneAgentSDK.traceInProcessLink(inProcessLink);